m-hassan-tariq/AngularMaterialToastService/README.md

 # Angular Material Toast Service
 Custom toast service using Angular Material

 Customize Angular toast service, register within your controller and other data services and use it throughout your project.
-For html code clone my repo from github.

-Github Link

 Angular Code: